-The Enviroschools kaupapa is about creating a healthy, peaceful, sustainable world through people teaching and learning together.
+Enviroschools is an environmental action-based programme where young people are empowered to design and lead sustainability projects in their schools, neighbourhoods and country.
+The Enviroschools kaupapa is about creating a healthy, peaceful, sustainable world through teaching and learning together.

-The focus of Enviroschools is to support teaching and learning for a healthy, peaceful, and sustainable world.
+The Enviroschools programme supports teaching and learning for a healthy, peaceful, and sustainable world.

-Enviroschools is a nationwide programme supported by Toimata Foundation founding partner Te Mauri Tau, and a large network of regional partners.
-Early childhood centres and schools commit to a long-term, sustainable journey, where tamariki connect with and explore their environment, then plan, design and take action in their local places in collaboration with their communities.
+Enviroschools is a nationwide programme supported by the Toimata Foundation founding partner Te Mauri Tau, and a large network of regional partners.
+Early childhood centres and schools commit to a long-term, sustainable journey, where tamariki connect with and explore their environment.
+This helps them to plan, design and take action in their local places in with with their communities.

-Enviroschools Hawke’s Bay regional partners include the Regional Council, Central Hawke’s Bay District Council, Heretaunga Kindergarten Association, and Napier Kindergarten Association.
+Enviroschools Hawke’s Bay partners include the Regional Council, Napier City Council, Hastings District Council Central Hawke’s Bay District Council, Heretaunga Kindergarten Association and Napier Kindergarten Association.

-Each Enviroschool has a Facilitator who guides and supports the school’s journey.
-Hawke’s Bay has three facilitators and a Regional Coordinator who ensures collaboration, networking and support between all agencies.
+Each Enviroschool has a facilitator who guides and supports the school’s journey.
+Hawke’s Bay has three school facilitators and a Regional Coordinator who oversees working together, networking and support between all partners.

-Once you’ve decided you would like to become an Enviroschool, get in touch with your local facilitator, or the regional coordinator with your completed registration of interest form, and arrange to meet and discuss.
-When you meet you can discuss the first steps on your journey including identifying direction, vision, and an action plan.
+Once you’ve decided you would like to become an Enviroschool, get in touch with your local facilitator, or the regional coordinator, with your completed registration of interest form, and we can arrange to meet you and talk about the first steps on your journey, including finding out your direction, vision, and an action plan.

 It is the facilitator’s role to support and guide your school on your journey to become an Enviroschool.
-Provide you with information and tools that you and your Envirogroup need to further implement sustainability into your school.
+We will provide you with information and tools that you and your Envirogroup need to encourage sustainability in your school.

 As an Enviroschool, it is important that the students and teachers work together to make their own environmental integration plan that best suits the school’s needs.
-Your facilitator can help you find the right direction, but it’s up to you to make the decisions and follow the processes through.
+Through regular contact your facilitator can help you find the right direction, but it’s up to you to make the decisions and follow the processes.
 That’s what being an Enviroschool is all about!

 The Enviroschools Hawke’s Bay Newsletter is produced once a term.
 This is full of news & updates from around our regions Enviroschools.
 A great way to learn and be inspired.

-Go to our News and events page to sign up.
+Go to our News and events page to sign up, and see past issues.

 Sally is employed by the Hawke's Bay Regional Council.
 Her role includes bringing people together to develop the programme regionally, organising networking events and workshops, and working with the facilitators.
 Working with the National Enviroschools team as well as our funding partners here in Hawke’s Bay.